Institutional Review Board

 - Fully design your research, including all materials (survey questions, scales, etc.).

-- Determine who is the Primary Researcher and be sure s/he has completed certification here.
+- Determine who is the Primary Researcher and be sure s/he has reviewed materials here.

 - Determine whether you expect your research to be exempt by checking here.